basho/basho_docs/source/languages/en/riak/ops/tuning/failure-scenarios.md

 have different values on different nodes, which is a scenario that Riak is designed to handle, then queries can return differing results.
-If your use case demands completely consistent results across queries over the same buckets and/or keys, then Riak might not be a good fit.
+If your use case demands completely consistent results across queries over the same buckets and/or keys, then [[Riak Search|Using Search]] might be a better fit for your use case.

 ## Backend Corruption